Prosecutors in Hunter Biden gun trial expected to wrap case today

 In addition to Hallie Biden, Hunter Biden's ex-wife Kathleen Buhle, who was married to Hunter for over 20 years, and his former girlfriend Zoe Kestan have both testified about his alleged drug use.

 Several Biden family members have attended his trial, including his half-sister, Ashley Biden, and first lady Jill Biden before she left to join President Biden in Europe.
+The first lady has returned from Europe and arrived at the court Friday morning.
 ABC News' David Muir asked President Biden in an interview on Thursday if he would rule out pardoning his son if he is convicted.
 Mr. Biden responded, "Yes."

 The president's son faces up to 25 years in prison and $750,000 in fines if convicted on all counts.